IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

 1. During the first visit a document subscription is needed.
-The mobile DHR application needs to discover the SubscriptioTopic supported by the Resource Notification Broke in order to choose the parameter for the new subscription. ([ITI-114] Resource SubscriptionTopic Search)
+The mobile DHR application needs to discover the SubscriptionTopic supported by the Resource Notification Broke in order to choose the parameter for the new subscription. ([ITI-114] Resource SubscriptionTopic Search)
-2. At the end of the first visit, the mobile DHR application performs a folder subscription to the EHR, and therapy A is prescribed to Mr. Williams. ([ITI-110] Resource Subscription with the following criteria:
+2. At the end of the first visit, the mobile DHR application performs a folder Subscription to the EHR, and therapy A is prescribed to Mr. Williams. ([ITI-110] Resource Subscription with the following criteria:
-"/List?patient=12345&code=folder" )
+"/List?subject=12345&code=folder" )
 3. After some days during an emergency a blood test analysis is performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
 4. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-111] Resource Publish)
-5. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] MobResourceile Notify)
+5. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] Resource Notify)
 6. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
 The clinical data in the DHR is updated.
 7. After some days during the second visit, Dr. Rooney use the updated clinical data to adjust the therapy from A to B.
 8. After some days during an emergency event other analyses are performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).